Pilgrim-Xzed/sc-go/server/README.md

 # stablecog/sc-go/server

-# Changes Cluster IP to NodePort
+# Changes Node port to Load Balancer
 Collection of APIs used by [Stablecog](https://stablecog.com)